191 arrests later, Ottawa police remove remaining 'Freedom Convoy' vehicles

 Police and political leaders have commonly referred to the protests as an unlawful "occupation."

-Videos circulated on social media showed protesters being knocked to the ground by police horses on Friday.
-A Fox News contributor who claimed a woman involved in the protests died in hospital after being trampled by police horses later said those reports were wrong.
+Deputy Commissioner of the RCMP, Mike Duheme praised the Emergencies Act enacted earlier this week, saying it allowed officials to choke off financial support for the protestors.

-The SIU also is investigating the use of the Anti-Riot Weapon Enfield by Vancouver Police Department officers on Saturday.
-No injuries have been reported so far, according to the SIU.
+He said that they froze 206 financial accounts, 306 entities, 253 Bitcoin orders, and an account worth $3.8 million that were connected to the protests.

-The police service, meanwhile, announced another arrest on Sunday related to the protests.
+The police service, meanwhile, announced another arrest on Sunday related to the organizers of the protests.

 Tyson George Billings, 44, of High Prairie, Alta., is charged with mischief, counselling to commit the offence of mischief, counselling to commit the offence of disobeying a court order, obstructing police and counselling to commit the offence of obstructing police.